Hurricane Bawbag: Preparations and warnings

 On 7 December, the Met Office issued a red weather warning—its highest warning—for the Central Belt of Scotland.
 This was the first time the Met Office had ever issued a red alert for wind for the United Kingdom.
 They informed the public to take action and urged them to listen to police warnings.

-By 08:00 UTC on 8 December, all schools in the west of Scotland had been closed, while remaining schools in the east were told to close at lunchtime but there were a lot of schools in West Lothian which decided to stay open all day, following advice from the Scottish Government.
+By 08:00 UTC on 8 December, all schools in the west of Scotland had been closed, while remaining schools in the east were told to close at lunchtime.
 In addition, many tertiary centres of education, such as Edinburgh University, Glasgow University who were taking exams on that day, Glasgow Caledonian University and University of the West of Scotland halted their operations as a safety precaution.
 Also closed were public museums, galleries, sports centres, and many council buildings and libraries.
 The Police in Scotland advised the public not to travel, and the Tay, Forth, Skye and Erskine bridges were closed to all traffic.
 Officials feared widespread structural damage to roofs and weak buildings, resulting in the closure of several tourist attractions in central Scotland, including Edinburgh Castle and Princes Street Gardens.